aidadatahub/aidadatahub.github.io/_datasets/10.23698/aida/synthetic/brgandi.md

 ---
 ## License
 ### Controlled access

-Free for use in legal and ethical medical diagnostics research and education.
+Free for use in research or education.
-Please contact the dataset provider for terms of access.

-{% include access-request-blurb.md %}
+{% include access-request-blurb.md email_template="access-request-email-research-or-education.md" %}

 ### AIDA BY license
 Copyright